Summer Writer's Institute

 Where do I park?

 Students and faculty who do not have a parking permit are considered visitors.
-Visitor Parking is available for a nominal fee in designated areas on campus.
+Visitor Parking is available for a nominal fee in the East End garage and the Danforth University Center (DUC) garage.

-We recommend parking along Forsyth Avenue in Zone 2.
+Free parking is available along Forsyth Avenue in Zone 2.
 A parking permit is not required beginning at 5:00 p.m. weekdays and all day on weekends.
-Participants may pay to park in the DUC underground garage with a valid parking permit or paid visitor parking.

-We recommend that you visit Parking and Transportation for information about the summer construction timeline and zoned parking.
+We recommend contacting Parking and Transportation for information about summer construction limitations and zoned parking.

 I'm not from St. Louis.
 Is there anywhere for me to reside on campus?